-- original_resource_ref a dict resource reference representing the current resource - new_resource_ref a dict reference of the updates to perform - type the resource type, e.g. project - resource_id the id of the resource (e.g. project[id]), usually a UUID
+- original_resource_ref a dict resource reference representing the current resource - new_resource_ref a dict reference of the updates to perform - type the resource type, e.g. project - resource_id the id of the resource (e.g. project[id]), usually a UUID resource_ref a dict reference of a resource to inspect

-Raises ResourceUpdateForbidden
+ResourceUpdateForbidden